fincahuanaco/solid_waste_peru/README.md

-# Analytical Study of Peruvian Solid Waste Registration (2014–2024)
+# Analytical Study of Peruvian Solid Waste (2014–2024)

 Welcome to the interactive data repository for the analysis of solid waste registration in Peru.
 This project evaluates a decade of waste management data to uncover regional trends, generation habits, and systemic challenges across municipal and non-municipal sectors.